Rohith-Manjunath/MERN/readme.md

 ## Features

+Certainly!
+Here are the features with bullet points and dashes, including the description dash:

+- User Authentication:
+  - Allow users to create accounts
+  - Implement a secure login system
-- User Authentication: Allow users to create accounts, log in, and manage their profiles.
+  - Enable users to manage their profiles

+- Product Catalog:
-- Product Catalog: Display a variety of products with detailed descriptions and images.
+  - Display a variety of products
+  - Provide detailed descriptions for each product
+  - Include images for better visualization

+- Password Hashing:
--Password hashing-Implemented bcrypt password hashing for enhanced security.
+  - Implemented bcrypt password hashing for enhanced security

--Filters: It contains filter for both product's categories and different price.
+- Filters:
+  - Allow filtering of products by categories
+  - Provide filters for different price ranges

+- Shopping Cart:
+  - Enable users to add items to their cart
-- Shopping Cart: Enable users to add and remove items from their cart before checkout.
+  - Allow users to remove items from their cart before checkout

+- Admin Dashboard:
-- Admin Dashboard: Provide administrators with tools to manage products, orders, and users.
+  - Provide administrators with tools to manage products
+  - Offer tools to manage orders
+  - Include tools for user management

+- Search Functionality:
-- Search Functionality: Implement a search feature to help users find specific products.
+  - Implement a search feature to help users find specific products easily

+- Responsive Design:
-- Responsive Design: Ensure the website is mobile-friendly and works on various devices.
+  - Ensure the website is mobile-friendly
+  - Optimize the website to work well on various devices

 ## Technologies Used